-- 1) Any credit for child and dependent care expenses. - 2) Any credit for the elderly or the disabled. - 3) Any education credits.
+- 1) Credit for child and dependent care expenses.

+- 2) Credit for the elderly or the disabled.

+- Education credits.

+- 4) Retirement savings contributions credit.

-- 4) Any child tax credit. - 5) Any mortgage interest credit.
+- 5) Child tax credit.

+- 6) Mortgage interest credit.

 If your credit is more than this limit, you can carry forward the unused credit to your next 5 tax years, or until used, whichever comes first.
+Use the worksheet in the Form 8839 instructions to figure your credit carryforward.